HoangDucBach/nodenet-builder/README.md

 ## ☁️ Overview

-NodeNet Builder is a puzzle game where you design a custom blockchain network.
-Place nodes, select consensus mechanisms, and test the performance to create an optimized network.
-It combines strategic gameplay with blockchain technology, offering a unique challenge for aspiring blockchain architects.
+NodeNet Builder is an educational puzzle game where players design, optimize, and test custom blockchain networks through strategic placement of nodes, selection of consensus mechanisms, and performance evaluation.
+The game combines intuitive blockchain simulation with engaging puzzle mechanics, offering progression through increasingly complex network challenges.

 ## 🔮 Vision & Purpose

 ### 🌐 Vision – The Future of Blockchain Gaming

-NodeNet Builder aims to redefine blockchain games by simulating real-world network designs, where players build and test blockchain systems, unlocking new levels of understanding in blockchain architecture.
+Our vision is to redefine blockchain gaming through NodeNet Builder—the simplest, most accessible blockchain simulation game available today.
+We've eliminated technical barriers to create a user-friendly experience where anyone can build and optimize blockchain networks through intuitive puzzles.

 ### 🎯 Purpose – Learn & Innovate through Gameplay

-We aim to make blockchain design fun and accessible, allowing players to experiment with node configurations and consensus mechanisms to master real-world blockchain strategies.
+The game's purpose combines straightforward entertainment with educational value and tangible rewards.
+Players can experiment with blockchain configurations without technical knowledge, instantly visualize transaction flows, and earn real rewards for successful network designs.
+NodeNet Builder transforms complex blockchain concepts into engaging gameplay where learning happens naturally—and players are compensated for their achievements through our innovative reward system.

-## 🚀 Key Innovation
+## 🚀 Innovation Highlights

-### 🛠️ Blockchain Network Design

-A simulation that lets players place nodes, connect them, and choose consensus mechanisms to create a functioning blockchain network.
-Test and optimize for real-world scalability and performance.

-### 💼 Stake-to-Play Mechanics

-Players can stake freely to participate and test blockchain network designs.
-The stake mechanism is flexible, allowing players to experiment without limits, gaining rewards based on their performance at each level.
-The system is designed to provide fair and enjoyable rewards, with no restrictions on progression.

-## 🔗 Dynamic Test Engine

-Run tests like transaction validation, load resistance, and gas price optimization to ensure your blockchain network performs under real conditions.
+NodeNet Builder introduces several innovations to the blockchain gaming space:

+* **Visual Blockchain Simulation:** Real-time visualization of blockchain operations
+* **Parameter-Based Puzzles:** Challenges requiring specific optimization approaches
+* **Dynamic Test Engine:** Comprehensive performance evaluation across multiple metrics
+* **Educational Progression:** Structured learning path through blockchain concepts

+## 🧩 Puzzle Progression

+No level limits—players stake and choose levels freely.
+The higher the stake, the more challenging the level, with greater rewards but also increased risks.

+1. **Foundation Puzzles:** Learn basic node placement and connections.
+2. **Consensus Challenges:** Optimize networks for different consensus mechanisms.
+3. **Attack Resistance:** Build networks resilient to blockchain attacks.
+4. **Performance Optimization:** Design high-throughput, low-latency networks.
+5. **Scaling Scenarios:** Handle growing transaction volumes and changing conditions.

+> Levels dynamically evolve based on gameplay.
+Each challenge simulates a test network with a set of blocks—higher levels introduce more diverse blocks, increased error rates, and unpredictable network conditions.

 ## 🔑 How Core Chain Works

-* 🔒 Secure & Transparent – Blockchain-based validation ensures transparency and real ownership.
+* **Secure & Transparent** – Blockchain-based validation ensures transparency and real ownership.
-* ⚡ Low Gas Fees & Fast Transactions – Optimized for cost-effective and rapid network interactions.
+* **Low Gas Fees & Fast Transactions** – Optimized for cost-effective and rapid network interactions.
-* 💰 Core Token – The native token used as a reward, enabling players to earn and stake within the game.
+* **Core Token** – The native token used as a reward, enabling players to earn and stake within the game.
 Players can use Core Token for various in-game activities like staking and unlocking advanced features.
+* **Utility NFT Claims** – Daily utility NFT claims are processed on Core Chain for seamless and efficient distribution.

-## 🔮 Future Enhancements
+## Conclusion

-• Expanding test scenarios with AI-driven simulations.
-• More node types and consensus algorithms for greater complexity.
-• Advanced network analytics to help players refine strategies.
+NodeNet Builder is a simple blockchain simulation puzzle game built on Core Chain.
+It turns complex blockchain concepts into interactive challenges that are both fun and educational.
+Designed for accessibility, the game provides an easy entry point for beginners while still offering depth for experienced players.
+With a functional prototype ready, the project is set for hackathon evaluation and future expansion.